rimusz-lab/xhyve-ubuntu/README.md

 sudo apt-get upgrade -y
 sudo apt-get dist-upgrade -y
 sudo apt-get install -y xterm
+echo "export TERM=xterm-256color" >> $HOME/.bashrc
 ```

 `xterm` is important because it'll install the `resize` command.
 You'll need to
 manually resize the terminal dimensions because we're using a serial TTY or
 something.

+The default terminal is `vt220`, which doesn't have colors by default.
+We're
+probably more used to `xterm`.

 Everytime you resize your terminal, you need to run `resize`.
 Otherwise, your
 output will get jacked.